What's on this winter

 Cheer with the crowd

 Canberra’s stadiums come alive in winter with big games, passionate fans, and fierce rivalries.
 Cheer on the Canberra Raiders and Brumbies with plenty of home matches at GIO Stadium during winter.
-Manuka Oval will see the GIANTS take on fierce rivals (7 June and 10 August).
-With heated rivalries and epic matches, winter in Canberra is the perfect time to come together, show your team spirit, and experience the excitement of top-tier sporting events.
+It's time to come together, show your team spirit, and experience the excitement of top-tier sporting events.
 So, grab your mates, scarves, hats, and jerseys, and get ready to cheer on your team to glory.

 See glass artists in action